aspose-pdf-cloud/aspose-pdf-for-aws-sdk/java-client/docs/ApiApi.md

 <a name="pdfWebapiResizePost"></a>
 # **pdfWebapiResizePost**
-> FileResponse pdfWebapiResizePost(files, inputType, outputType, resizeType, presetType, presetSize, width, height, percentage, useProportions, pageSize)
+> FileResponse pdfWebapiResizePost(files, documentPassword, inputType, outputType, resizeType, presetType, presetSize, width, height, percentage, useProportions, pageSize)

-Resize document.
+Resize Document.

-Resizes the provided files to the specified dimensions or using a preset size.
+Resizes the document to fit the specified dimensions or preset sizes.
+Provide the file and specify the desired dimensions, or select from available preset sizes to adjust the document accordingly.

 ### Example
 ```java